tirthadagr8/Voice_Assistant/README.md

 pip install pipwin
 pipwin install pyaudio

-NOTE: This is a project under DSC-KGEC(Developers Student's Club in KGEC) made by me.
+NOTE: This is a project for DSC-KGEC(Developers Student's Club in KGEC) made by me.